ZanderBez/CodeSwipe/README.md

 ### Highlights
 - **User-Centered Flow** — Designed a simple onboarding system to introduce the app before users begin.
-- **Authentication Integration** — Implemented Firebase for secure email/password sign-up and login, with Google login in test mode.
+- **Authentication Integration** — Implemented Firebase for secure email/password sign-up and login
 - **Habit-Driven Design** — Added “Code Points” and unlockable features to encourage consistent learning.
 - **Quiz System** — Built a swipe-based flashcard quiz system that allows users to quickly test themselves and reinforce concepts.
 - **Performance Tracking** — Created a dedicated performance page that shows total correct answers, correct answers per deck, and motivational coding quotes from an API.